 We deliver legendary online games.
 Globally.
 With passion.

-We Deliver — At Wargaming, we aspire to provide each individual player with the best experience possible and strive for excellence in generating intense and action-filled global online battles for gamers.
+At Wargaming, we make it our mission to provide each player with the best experience possible and strive for excellence in generating intense and action-filled global online battles for our fans.

-Legendary — Through our long history of developing strategy-based games, we have applied our vast knowledge to launch the highly successful World of Tanks, attracting over 85 million users worldwide, the flight combat World of Warplanes, the console World of Tanks: Xbox 360 Edition, and the mobile action World of Tanks Blitz, all while defining an innovatory business model.
+Through our long history of developing video games, we have applied our vast knowledge to launch a catalog of triple A MMO titles over major gaming platforms, attracting over 150 million users worldwide, all while defining an innovatory business model.

-Online Games — We are committed to delivering high quality, strategic games.
-Our free-to-win business model allows consumers to directly download the game while we continuously improve and enhance our titles with new features added through regular updates.
+We are committed to delivering high quality games.
+Our free-to-win business model allows consumers to directly download our titles while we continuously improve and enhance our games with new features added through regular updates.

-With Passion — As a company founded by history and strategy game enthusiasts, our passion for furthering the preservation of military history and delivering the highest quality entertainment experience to our players keeps us focused and driven today.
+As a company founded by history and strategy game enthusiasts, our passion for furthering the preservation of military history and delivering exceptional entertainment experiences to our players keeps us focused and driven.

 Wargaming has offices all around the globe.
 As one of the fastest growing game developers and publishers, we are looking for strong specialists with a passion for games to join our team of dedicated professionals.